-Chapter 10: Values and World Views
+Chapter 9: Values and World Views

 We must employ our best intellectual efforts to effectively address environmental problems.
 This requires that we join the effort to bring together substantial information on these problems, analytical tools, and an understanding of how our individual and societal values interact and mold our actions.
-It is straightforward to address the required knowledge and useful analytical tools.
-It is more challenging to describe how our values, as individuals and as a society, can be integrated into scientific management.
+As I've demonstrated in this textbook, it is straightforward to address the required knowledge and useful analytical tools.
+However, it is more challenging to describe how our values, as individuals and as a society, can be integrated into scientific management.
 In "science" we purport to look for evidence that would prove our hypotheses and claims false, but the rest of the time we collect evidence and stories that fit in with our preferred schema for how the world works and confirms (not refutes) our biases.
 Understanding how worldviews and their underlying assumptions shape environmental arguments is a valuable tool in working with broad range of stakeholders that we confront in a pluralistic society.
-This chapter describes the importance of factoring these values in the definition of environmental problems and outlines the types of values that we can and can't deal with in a scientific manner include values in their work because it might bias the results or sway the research in some subtle manner.
-This is definitely a cause for concern and there are times when science should be done as objectively as possible (such as in lab trials for a drug or pesticide or when developing a new method).
-But in environmental science and management the larger questions (i.e. larger than just one set of lab experiments or development of a new method) are problem driven, not curiosity driven.
-The focus of this chapter is how four or five categories of worldviews can be used to describe the bulk of value-related discussions in environmental problems.
-These worldviews are each self-consistent sets of values and preferred analytical approaches that reinforce each other.
+This chapter describes the importance of factoring these values in the definition of environmental problems and outlines the types of values that we can and can't deal with in a scientific manner.

-10.2 Judgments and values are present in every problem
+9.2 Judgments and values are present in every problem